-I have been shooting all my life; however, I only starting shooting this style of shooting in 2015.
+I have been shooting all my life; however, I only started shooting this style of shooting in 2015.
 I began shooting to make friends in college, and found that as well as an incredibly exciting career that I love.
+Since my days of shooting with the University of Utah team, I have won multiple national titles that have allowed me the privilege of pursuing a shooting career on the international stage.
+Training has become part of my daily ritual, whether it be at the range or at home, shooting is always on my mind.

 International Pistol Shooting